xai provider plugin for Grok models. The

 xai plugin registers batch speech-to-text through OpenClaw’s

-media-understanding transcription surface.- Default model:
+media-understanding transcription surface.- Endpoint: xAI REST

 /v1/stt - Input path: multipart audio file upload

-- Supported by OpenClaw wherever inbound audio transcription uses
+- Used wherever inbound audio transcription reads

 tools.media.audio, including Discord voice-channel segments and channel audio attachments